U.N. should stop funding Iran anti-drugs operations: rights groups

 The United Nations Office on Drugs and Crime (UNODC) confirmed it had received a letter from the groups, including U.S.-based Human Rights Watch, but had no comment on it.

-Because of a large number of executions, some countries, including Britain and Denmark, have in recent years stopped providing funding for UNODC drug control program in Iran.
+Because of a large number of executions, some countries, including Britain and Denmark, have in recent years stopped providing funding for UNODC drug control programs in Iran.

 Iran shares a long border with Afghanistan, which supplies about 90 percent of the world’s opium, from which heroin is made.
 Tehran, which rejects Western criticism of its human rights record, says it has lost many security personnel in skirmishes with drug traffickers in border regions.